Kespriu/Final_Project-CitKat_Clock/proposal.md

 - Week 2
   1. Goal 1 - Implementing the text bubbles and having them pop up when the Kat is clicked on.
-  2. Goal 2 - Making dialouge options for said text bubbles.
+  2. Goal 2 - Making dialogue options for said text bubbles.

 - Week 3 (Final)
   1. Goal 1 - Getting the clock on the Kats Tummy to tell the time and show it in real time through animation.